Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

 \

 There is also a clear dual peak in the EDR events' $V_{i \phi}$ velocity distribution.
 Interestingly, this double peak can be explained by considering magnetosheath flows around the dayside magnetopause.
 On the dusk-side of the subsolar point, the magnetosheath plasma flows in the +$\hat{\phi}$ direction, while on the dawn-side, the sheath plasma flows in the -$\hat{\phi}$ around the magnetopause.
 We have found that EDR events on the dusk side of the subsolar point tend to have average +$V_{i \phi}$ flows across their MP crossings - accounting for the positive peak in Figure \ref{fig:velocityHist}, while EDR events on the dawn side of the subsolar point tend to have average -$V_{i \phi}$ flows - accounting for the negative peak in Figure \ref{fig:velocityHist}.
 Thus, this matches with the expectation of the aforementioned magnetosheath flows.
 Performing a linear correlation analysis between the position of MMS along the dayside magnetopause with the average $V_{i \phi}$ across the MP current sheets gives a correlation of 0.9, which shows how strongly correlated the EDR event's location is with the appearance of these magnetosheath flows.
-Interestingly, this correlation is even able to be seen in the non-EDR events as the linear correlation between MMS's location and average $V_{i \phi}$ is 0.78.
+Interestingly, this correlation is even able to be seen in the {regular} events as the linear correlation between MMS's location and average $V_{i \phi}$ is 0.78. {See Figure \ref{fig:sheathFlows} for a visual depiction of these linear correlations.}

 \